ALifeLivedFully-Domain/Notes.ALifeLivedFully.com/content/03 - Resources/YouTube/"All Engineering Programs Explained in 11 minutes" by Tamer Shaheen.md

 - industrial

 ## Personal Notes
-- So far im thinking mechanical engineer and self study software engineering since its less degree focused.
+- So far im thinking mechanical engineer and just self study software engineering later since its less degree focused?
-- mechanical engineer sounds interesting but i feel like it wouldnt be involving electrical engineering concepts.
+- mechanical engineer sounds interesting but i feel like it wouldn't be involving electrical engineering concepts.
-- Software engineer seems like a waste of an engineering degree since its not required and the info is easily obtained
+- Software engineer seems like a waste of an engineering degree sometimes since its not required and the info is easily obtained online
 - I have heard of mechatronics engineering before and it sounds awesome to combine all these disciplines together

 ---
-## Mechanical
+## Mechanical Engineering
 Design things and get them built.

 ### Courses: